adwaitjog/mafia/README.md

-MAFIA (Multiple Application Framework in GPU Architectures)
+MAFIA: Multiple Application Framework for GPU Architectures
 -----------------------------------------------------------
 MAFIA is developed for supporting multiple applications execution on GPUs.
 This framework is implemented by extending v3.2 GPGPU-Sim simulator from UBC.
 Currently,